mbakhoff/synchronization-template/readme.md

    This will **block** the main thread (cause the thread to sleep) until the CompletableFuture is completed (some result is stored in it).

 Meanwhile the thread is calculating the result.
-When it's done, it complete the CompletableFuture by storing the result in it (either the value or an exception).
+When it's done, it will complete the CompletableFuture by storing the result in it (either the value or an exception).
-This will unblock any waiting `get` method calls.
+This will unblock any threads waiting at the `get` method.

 Note that if the CompletableFuture was completed with an exception, then calling the `get` method on it will throw the same exception.
 This makes it easy to pass any exceptions from the result calculating thread to the thread that uses the result.